Ha-L0/Ha-L0.github.io/_posts/2022-05-08-[H4]-PG-VULNHUB-dc-2.md

 ===============================================================
 ```

 > It seems that wordpress is installed on the web server.
-Wpscan reveals that wordpress version 4.7.10 is used an outdated.
+Wpscan reveals that wordpress version `4.7.10` is used and outdated.
 {: .prompt-tip }

 ---